irmen/prog8/docs/source/programming.rst

 A symbol name that's not a dotted name is searched for in the current scope, if it's not found there, one scope higher, and so on until it is found.

-Every symbol is 'public' and can be accessed from elsewhere given its dotted name.

 **The special "ZP" ZeroPage block**